-Spark ML -- Gradient-Boosted Tree
+Spark ML -- Gradient Boosted Trees

-Perform regression or classification using gradient-boosted trees.
+Perform classification and regression using gradient boosted trees.

 The maximum number of bins used for discretizing continuous features and for choosing how to split on features at each node.
 More bins give higher granularity.

 Minimum information gain for a split to be considered at a tree node.
 Should be >= 0, defaults to 0.